 André's academic interests are centred on the dynamics of sensory processing, the integration between sensory systems and how environmental information is perceived by individuals.
 In human studies, he has used fMRI combined with machine learning techniques to understand how semantic categories are organized in the brain.
 In animal models, he used the electrophysiology technique with multi-electrode matrices.
 André has been also developing methods for brain stimulation as a neuronavigation system and protocols to assess the mismatch between the measured and nominal parameters of TMS.
 Find out more about him here.

 Art Pilacinski graduated in clinical psychology at Adam Mickiewicz University in Poznan, and worked on his Master’s project at Marceli Nencki Intitute of Experimental Biology in Warsaw, where he studied sex differences in implicit learning (also known as intuition), and executive impairments in Parkinson’s disease.
 From Warsaw he moved to Tuebingen, where he worked with Axel Lindner on action planning, as part of NOD/NoCo Lab, and established a prototyping lab (fablab) for the University of Tuebingen.
-In the Proaction Lab he is studying tool and action representations.
+In the Proaction Lab he is working on the project Neurocobots: enhancing human-machine collaboration.
 He is generally interested in how the thoughts move the body and vice versa.
 You can find his personal page here.

-Fredrik Bergström obtained his AS in Business Administration, AS in Philosophy, BSc in Cognitive Science, MSc in Psychology, and PhD in Cognitive Neuroscience (2016) from Umeå University (Sweden).
-After that, he was a postdoctoral researcher at the Proaction Lab, which focused on visual object recognition and how information is organized in the cortex.
-Currently, he is an independent researcher in the Proaction Lab and a Principal Investigator of an FCT research project, focusing on the effects of tDCS on functional brain networks, and the relationship between consciousness and visual object processing and visual short-term memory.
+Fredrik Bergström obtained his PhD in Cognitive Neuroscience (Sep.
+2016), MSc in Psychology, BSc in Cognitive Science, AS in Philosophy, AS in Business Administration from Umeå University (Sweden).
+During his PhD, he investigated non-conscious working memory with Johan Eriksson and Lars Nyberg.
+After that, he was a postdoctoral researcher at Jorge Almeida’s Proaction Lab, where he focused on visual object recognition and the organization of conceptual knowledge.
+Currently, he is an independent researcher funded by an FCT Scientific Employment Stimulus, and principal investigator of the FCT research project “NetworktDCS”, which studies the effects of tDCS on functional brain networks.

 After completing his BSc in Psychology at Bangor University (Wales), Jon Walbrin joined the Developmental Social Vision Lab at Bangor with Dr Kami Koldewyn, where he completed an MSc in Neuroimaging, then PhD in Psychology.
 His PhD focused on using fMRI and MVPA approaches to investigate neural responses to dynamic social interactions, using a range of different dynamic stimuli (e.g. point-light figures, moving geometric shapes, and live-action videos)